 WHOOP calls these questions and responses “the Journal.”

 In a nutshell, the WHOOP Journal helps you correlate lifestyle choices with changes in your HRV, your resting heart rate, your recovery score and your quality of sleep.
 That’s an incredibly powerful tool that can help you optimize your sleep and recovery.

 This recovery tracking capability is one of the reasons why I’ve been wearing the WHOOP band since early 2019.
-No other fitness tracker I’ve seen so far comes even close to what WHOOP offers with its Journal feature — not even Biostrap and Oura Ring.
+No other fitness tracker I’ve seen so far comes even close to what WHOOP offers with its Journal feature.

 Hardware and Sensors

 |Optical heart rate sensor and pulse oximeter||Mix of green, red and infrared LEDs.||Mix of green, red and infrared LEDs.|